skhabiri/DS-Unit-3-Sprint-2-SQL-and-Databases/sqlite-u3s2m1/README.md

 You'll find that the questions we answered with pure SQL are remarkably simple to answer using the ORM.

-If you need one more stretch goal - the RPG data was generated using [django-autofixture](https://github.com/volrath/django-autofixture), a tool that facilitates tests by randomly generating data.
+The RPG data was generated using [django-autofixture](https://github.com/volrath/django-autofixture), a tool that facilitates tests by randomly generating data.
 Check it out, and if you got Django working, see if you can generate more data.